tranquilitybase-io/tb-activator-gft-datazone/README.md

 The activator provides the shared components infrastructure, and also installs terraform and project and creates service accounts.

 The activator can be installed either through the docker package (recommended) or via the underlying source code.
 Both of these are available in the repository.
+This README file describes installation using underlying source code.
+The 'Docker' folder provides instructions for installation using the docker package.

 ## Installation: Deploying data landing zone (Using Source Code)